Discriminative Perceptions Are Unreal

 “If you take a good look at everything within the range of your vision, Ananda, extending from the palaces of the sun and moon to the seven gold mountains, all that you see is not you, but are things of different features in different lights.
 You see clouds floating, birds flying, wind blowing, dust rising, trees, plants, rivers, mountains, grasses, animals, people, all of which are things other than you.

-“Ananda, all things, near or far, have the nature of things.
-Although each is distinctly different, they are seen by you with the same pure essence of seeing.
-Therefore, all things have their individual distinctions, but the seeing-nature has no differences.
-This essential, wonderful brightness is most definitely your seeing-nature.
-Otherwise, if seeing were a thing, then you should be able to see my seeing too.
-When we both look at the same thing, you may say you can see my seeing, but when I am not seeing, how come you can’t see what I am not seeing?
+“Ananda, all phenomena, near or far, have their own nature.
+Although each is distinctly different, they are seen by the seer with the same pure essence of seeing.
+Therefore, although all things have individual distinctions, the seeing-nature has no differences.
+That essential, wonderful brightness is most certainly your seeing-nature.

-“If you do see my not-seeing, it is clearly not the thing that I am not seeing.
-If you do not see my not-seeing, then it is clearly not a thing, therefore how could you say it is not you?
+“Otherwise, if seeing were an object, then you should be able to see my seeing or not-seeing.
+When we both look at the same thing, you may say that you see my seeing, but when I’m not seeing, why can’t you see my not-seeing?
+Even if you could see my not-seeing, it clearly would not be the thing that I am not seeing.
+Since you do not see my not-seeing, it is clearly not a thing, therefore how could the seeing-nature not be you?

 “Ananda, when you see, it is you who see and not I, and your seeing-nature pervades everywhere you see – if it is not yours then to whom it belongs?
 Why do you doubt the true nature of your own seeing?”

-Ananda said to the Buddha, “Your Holiness, given that this seeing-nature is truly mine and does not belong to anything else, I am wondering why that when we stayed at the palace of the Four Heavenly Kings, admiring its supreme collection of jewels, this seeing-nature could extend to all lands of the Saha world.
+Ananda said to the Buddha, “World-Honored One, given that this seeing-nature is truly mine and does not belong to anything else, I am wondering why that when we stayed at the palace of the Four Heavenly Kings, admiring its supreme collection of jewels, this seeing-nature could extend to all lands of the Saha world.
 But now upon returning to this smaller abode, I only see the monastic grounds and the eaves and corridors in the central hall.
 It happens all the time – outside the room the seeing may pervade everywhere throughout the whole realm, but once inside it fills one room only, as if the seeing itself shrinks from great to small, although I know it’s been cut off by the walls and buildings … What I meant to ask is how I should interpret this?”

 The Buddha replied, “All the aspects of everything in the world, be it big or small, inside or outside, are considered dust before you.
 The seeing never stretches or shrinks.
 Let’s take the example of a square container, in which a square of emptiness is seen.
 Is the squared emptiness in the container a fixed square shape, or is it not fixed?
 If it is a fixed square shape, when it’s put in a round container the emptiness would not be round.
 If it is not a fixed square shape, then in the square container it is not really a square of emptiness.